gjb2048/moodle-format_latfirst/Readme.txt

 13th January 2009 - Version 2.2.0.1
   1. Based upon version 2.3.1.1.2 of weekcoll.
   2. This is a 'beta' test version and should NOT be used in production environments.
+  3. There is a known bug that if you set a week in the future to be the 'Show only week' in editing mode and then come out, then no weeks are displayed and the drop down selection box does not allow another week to be selected.
+You need to go back into editing mode to recover.

 Thanks
 ------